rafaelurrutiasilva/minikubeHost/README.md

 minikube stop
 ```
 > [!TIP]
-Using *stop* will stops a local Kubernetes cluster.
+Using *stop* command will stops a local Kubernetes cluster.
 This command stops the underlying VM or container, but keeps user data intact.
 The
-cluster can be started again with the "start" command.
+cluster can be started again with the *start* command.<br>
+Using *deletes* command will a local Kubernetes cluster.
+This command deletes the VM, and removes all associated files.
+Use ***minikube options*** for a list of global command-line options (applies to all commands).